The generations and branches of the Paritch family share a name that has its roots in the ancient Anglo-Saxon

 Early Notables of the Paritch family (pre 1700)

-Distinguished members of the family include Matthew Paris (circa 1200-1259), English Benedictine monk at St Albans, known as a chronicler and manuscript illuminator; James Paris du Plessis (c.1666-1735), English servant of the famous diarist Samuel Pepys; Samuel Parris (1653-1720), the Puritan...
-Another 41 words (3 lines of text) are included under the topic Early Paritch Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include Matthew Paris (circa 1200-1259), English Benedictine monk at St Albans, known as a chronicler and manuscript illuminator; James Paris du Plessis (c.1666-1735), English servant of the famous diarist Samuel Pepys; Samuel Parris (1653-1720), the Puritan minister in Salem, Massachusetts during the Salem witch trials...
+Another 49 words (4 lines of text) are included under the topic Early Paritch Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Paritch family to the New World and Oceana